Trump administration resumes accepting DACA renewals

 (CNN)The Trump administration has resumed receiving renewal applications for individuals eligible for the Deferred Action for Childhood Arrivals program.

-In a statement posted Saturday, the US Citizenship and Immigration Services said the DACA program will be operated "on the terms in place" before it was rescinded last September.
+In a statement Saturday, the US Citizenship and Immigration Services said the DACA program will be operated "on the terms in place" before it was rescinded last September.

 "Due to a federal court order, USCIS has resumed accepting requests to renew a grant of deferred action under DACA," the statement said.